 Ingredients for Success

 The Community Builders (TCB), one of the oldest developers of mixed-income communities in the United States, stays closely connected with residents and tracks their outcomes long after a project is complete.
 On its website, the Boston-based developer conveys its impact through data as well as individual stories of residents.
-For example, TCB is helping build financial assets for residents by linking 50 percent of residents with their own bank account.
+For example, TCB is helping build financial assets for residents by linking 50 percent of residents with their own bank accounts.
 A partnership between CVS Health and Plumley Village, a TCB community in Worcester, Massachusetts, is providing vocational training and internships for residents.

 Through its Community of Life program, TCB deals with the “non-bricks-and-mortar” side of mixed-income housing to ensure access to opportunity, according to panelist Beverly Bates, senior vice president of development at TCB.
-Community of Life has served 4,300 families in TCB communities through a variety of community engagement programs including workforce development, child care and after-school tutoring, voter education, and academic scholarships.
+Community of Life has served 4,300 families in TCB communities through community engagement programs including workforce development, child care and after-school tutoring, voter education, and academic scholarships.

 “We believe that mixed income is going to lead to the best possible outcome for the people who live in the community and for the people who live in the neighborhood . . . writ large,” she said.